fenago/microservices/dockerize ML Python REST API/README.md

 CMD ["app.py"]
 EXPOSE 5002
 ```
-Now we are done for this step.its time to create and deploy our docker image
+Now we are done for this step.Now we will create and deploy our docker image

 <h4>Step 7 </h4>